About the Post

 IRRATIONAL EXUBERANCE?

-The anticipated optimism and relief in the opposition camps following Anwar Ibrahim’s acquittal of the criminal charge of sodomy is only overshadowed by the long dark shadow of the man’s sheer arrogance coupled with a repetition of his habit of “putting his foot into the proverbial”.
+The anticipated optimism and relief in opposition camps following Anwar Ibrahim’s acquittal on the criminal charge of sodomy is only overshadowed by the long dark shadow of the man’s sheer arrogance coupled with his repeated habit of putting his foot in his mouth.

 Anwar’s response to his acquittal and his conduct throughout the trial and prior to it may have paved the way for a possible appeal by the Director of Public Prosecutions (DPP) or Attorney General of Malaysia against his acquittal.